Main navigation | Main content

 The conduct of research is deeply connected to the university's mission.
 It is of critical importance to the reputation and future of this institution that we remain committed to the highest standards of research integrity in all work conducted in our institution.

-Human Research Protection Program (HRPP) staff process IRB and IBC submissions, assist independent research review committees, and assist executive committees comprised of chairs and vice-chairs from other panels.
+Human Research Protection Program (HRPP) staff process IRB submissions, assist independent research review committees, and assist executive committees comprised of chairs and vice-chairs from other panels.

 HRPP facilitates scientific assessment of new biomedical research proposals.This assessment may be used to fulfill the scientific review requirement when submitting applications for full committee medical reviews to the IRB.

 More information about the IRB’s scientific review requirements, including other options for meeting these requirements, may be found here.